 The Birmingham Centre for Media and Cultural Research (BCMCR) was established in 2009 to develop excellent research as a core activity within the Birmingham School of Media.
-Currently, BCMCR has over 30 research-active staff and 30 research degree students who are led by Paul Long as Director with Nick Webber as Associate Director.
+Currently, BCMCR has over 30 research-active staff and 30 research degree students who are led by Nick Gebhardt as Director with Nick Webber as Associate Director.

-Activity at BCMCR is based around the collaborative work of five research clusters:
+Activity at BCMCR is based around the collaborative work of six research clusters:

 - Popular Music Studies